History of Colorado: European settlement

 The first Europeans to visit the region were Spanish conquistadors.
 Juan de Oñate who lived until 1626, founded what would become the Spanish province of Santa Fé de Nuevo México among the pueblos of the Rio Grande on July 11, 1598.
 In 1787 Juan Bautista de Anza established the settlement of San Carlos near present-day Pueblo, Colorado, but it quickly failed.
 This was the only Spanish attempt to create a settlement north of the Arkansas River.
 Colorado became part of the Spanish province of Santa Fe de Nuevo México as part of the Viceroyalty of New Spain.
 The Spaniards traded with Native Americans who lived there and established the Comercio Comanchero (Comanche Trade) among the Spanish settlements and the Native Americans.

 In 1803 the United States acquired a territorial claim to the eastern flank of the Rocky Mountains by the Louisiana Purchase from France.
 However, the claim conflicted with Spain's claim to sovereignty over the territory.
 Zebulon Pike led a U.S. Army reconnaissance expedition into the disputed region in 1806.
-Pike and his troops were arrested by Spanish cavalry in the San Luis Valley, taken to Chihuahua, then expelled from México.
+Pike and his troops were arrested by Spanish cavalry in the San Luis Valley, taken to Chihuahua, then expelled from Mexico.

 Miguel Hidalgo y Costilla declared Mexico's independence from Spain on September 16, 1810.
 In 1819, the United States ceded its claim to the land south and west of the Arkansas River to Spain with the Adams-Onís Treaty, at the same time purchasing Florida.
 Mexico finally won its independence with the Treaty of Córdoba signed on August 24, 1821, and assumed the territorial claims of Spain.
 Although Mexican traders ventured north, settlers stayed south of the 37th parallel north until the United States signed a peace treaty with the Ute Nation in 1850.